ERP for the Food and Beverage Industry: A Recipe for Success19 Jun 2018 | by Brett Mundell

 - Monitoring – a principle of HACCP is the monitoring of critical control points.
 With traceability and manufacturing routing through ERP these critical control points can be monitored.

 - Procedures – monitoring of procedures and process flows is important in the food industry.
 An ERP solution can assist with document management and retrieval, automated quality assurance procedures (sample testing of raw materials and finished goods) and the automation of procedures.
 For example, an ERP solution can force a user to do a QA sample test prior to receiving raw materials into a warehouse.

 - Data – HACCP requires that food companies have access to data and good record keeping.
 An ERP solution with good reporting tools makes access to data easy.
 Even large volumes of data can be kept for several years and accessed at the push of a button.

 Weighing scale integration – A common requirement for the food industry is weighing scale integration to the core ERP solution.
 This weighing scale integration can be relatively simple – providing scales for weighing cartons or boxes in the factory to check the actual weight vs expected weight of a carton of food or raw materials.
 More advanced ERP implementations might have integrated weighing scale functionality to automate the weighing process as a double-check that the right goods are being shipped.

 Proof of delivery – when foods are delivered to a café, restaurant or hotel why not implement an automated and electronic proof of delivery solution on a handheld device – true mobility.

-Run management – large and small food distribution and processing companies share a common goal – get your produce to your customers on time and in full.
+Run management – large and small food distribution and processing companies share a common goal – get your product to your customers on time and in full.
 Delivery run management involves the scheduling of trucks to make sure that we follow the most economic delivery schedule and that we pack the trucks according.
-As an example the items for first delivery are packed at the back of the truck.
+As an example, the items for the first delivery are packed at the back of the truck.